About 10 Million People At Risk Of Slipping Into Poverty In Pakistan: World Bank

 “Inflation is projected to remain elevated at 26% in FY24 due to higher domestic energy prices, with little respite for poor and vulnerable households with depleted savings and lower real incomes,” it said.

-The World Bank said the fiscal deficit is projected to widen to eight per cent of the GDP due to higher interest payments but gradually decline as fiscal consolidation takes hold and interest payments fall over time.
+The World Bank said the fiscal deficit is projected to increase to 8% of GDP or Rs 8.5 trillion in this fiscal year due to higher interest payments, which is far higher than the official target of 6.5%.

+It said that the deficit will only gradually decline over the medium term as interest payments decrease and fiscal consolidation measures take hold.

+As against the IMF target of a primary budget surplus of Rs 400 billion, the World Bank said there will be a primary deficit of 0.1% of GDP in this fiscal year.
+It has projected the deficit for the next two fiscal years as well.